Marcus Satterfield

-Marcus David Satterfield (born April 9, 1976) is an American football coach and former player, who is the offensive coordinator and quarterback coach for the University of Nebraska-Lincoln.
+Marcus David Satterfield (born April 9, 1976) is an American football coach and former player.
+He is the tight ends coach at the University of Nebraska–Lincoln; he was previously the offensive coordinator for the 2023 season, and the first nine games of the 2024 season.
 Satterfield served as the head football coach at Tennessee Tech University from 2016 to 2017.
 He was the offensive coordinator at the University of Tennessee at Martin (2006–2008), the University of Tennessee at Chattanooga (2009–2012), and Temple University (2013–2014).
 He was an assistant coach at Richmond during the 2004 season and Western Carolina in 2005.
 Satterfield played college football at East Tennessee State University.

 Playing career

 Satterfield was raised in Greenback, Tennessee, the son of Bill and Dora Jane Satterfield.
 His father, Bill Satterfield, has coached high school football since the early 1970s, including 24 years at Greenback, where he won a state championship in 1987.
 Marcus played for Greenback in the early 1990s.
 He initially lined up at wide receiver, but switched to quarterback during his senior season in 1993, when he led the Cherokees to a 10–3 record and a trip to the state quarterfinals.

 Satterfield played wide receiver and punter at East Tennessee State University from 1995 to 1998.
 He helped the Bucs reach the NCAA Division I-AA playoffs in 1996.
 He finished his career at East Tennessee State with 124 catches and 11 touchdowns.
 He graduated with a B.A. in history in 1999.